8 Change Management Exercises to Try in 2021

 A change management exercise is an ice-breaking activity that encourages employees to understand and embrace an organization’s change.
 It provides an opportunity to communicate about the change, gauge the underlying objectives, and understand the organizational benefits of getting on board early on.

 These exercises and activities will boost your employees’ morale and help them see eye-to-eye on the company’s vision.
-Change management exercises will allow you to anticipate future concerns, thereby reducing the nervous energy and organization’s resistance to change.
+Change management exercises will allow you to anticipate future concerns, thereby reducing the nervous energy and the organization’s resistance to change.
 Be sure to also research the best change management models to find the more effective method for your organization.

 Here is a list of 8 fun and engaging change management exercises to try before your next big change.